xinyee20/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message.
 2. The _Data Display_ will update and display the participation score sheet of tutorial group `G04`.

 #### 4.5.5.
+View flagged attendance: `viewflag`

+You can use this command to view students with their attendance marked as flagged across all tutorial lessons.

+> :bulb: **Tip for the `viewflag` command:**
+> You can view students with flagged attendance for a specific tutorial lesson by
+> entering the tutorial lesson page using `viewlsn` and scrolling through the "Lesson" tab in the page.

+**Format:**

+`viewflag`

+**Example:**

+You want to view all flagged attendance.

+Viewing flagged attendance:

+1. Type `viewflag` into the _Command Box_.
+2. Press `Enter` to execute.

+Outcome:

+1. The _Result Display_ will show a success message.
+2. The _Data Display_ will update and display the list of students with flagged attendance across all tutorial lessons.

-View all pending questions: `viewqn`
+#### 4.5.6.
+View pending questions: `viewqn`

-You can use this command to view all questions that have yet to be addressed.
+You can use this command to view questions that were asked across all tutorial lessons and have yet to be addressed.

+> :bulb: **Tip for the `viewqn` command:**
+> You can view questions that were asked in a specific tutorial lesson by
+> entering the tutorial lesson page using `viewlsn` and pressing the "Questions" tab in the page.

 **Format:**